-Tenn.
-Woman Who Thought She Had Food Poisoning Delivers Own Baby in Turkish Hotel Using YouTube
+Woman Delivers Own Baby in Overseas Hotel Room Using Boiled Shoelaces and YouTube: 'I Didn't Have Time to Panic'

 But there was still more to do, and lots to Google.

-Freeman quickly sterilized her pocketknife and used it to cut the umbilical cord after finding a WikiHow page through Google, then breastfed her newborn, cleaned up the bathroom, and went to sleep a mother.
+Freeman quickly sterilized her pocketknife and a pair of shoelaces and used them to clamp and cut the umbilical cord after finding a WikiHow page through Google, then breastfed her newborn, cleaned up the bathroom, and went to sleep a mother.

 But Freeman would need all of the energy she could get the following day, as airport workers pressed her for documentation on the new baby boy that she didn’t have when she arrived just a day earlier.
 After visiting the U.S. embassy and getting her son appropriate paperwork (and proving she wasn’t carrying a random baby), Freeman went to the hospital to get a check up on the baby.
 She stayed in Turkey for another two weeks to rest and prepare the baby for the flight back home.